JetBrains/kotlin-mobile-docs/topics/configure-sqldelight-for-data-storage.md

 );
 ```

-For this query, SQLDelight generates the ‘Language’ Kotlin interface with the specified fields.
+For this query, SQLDelight generates the `Language` Kotlin interface with the specified fields.
 It will be used in
 functions that implement operations with the `Language` table.

 ### Delete